giltayar/roundforest-exercise-microservice/README.md

 # roundforest-exercise-microservice

-Write a "calculator" microservice.
+Write a "calculator" web app.
 It can do addition and substraction, and remember the operations per-user!

 ## Pre-requisites